iQSuite/platform-sdk-python/README.md

 - **Ensure Proper Formatting:** Well-structured documents with clear headings, subheadings, and consistent formatting improve processing accuracy.
 - **Clear and Legible Text:** Especially important for scanned documents, as OCR accuracy depends on text clarity.
-- **Avoid Complex Layouts:** Extremely intricate layouts may pose challenges during text extraction.
-- **Password Management:** For password-protected PDFs, ensure you have the necessary permissions and provide the correct password during upload.

-> **💡 Tip:** *Review your documents for any sensitive information before uploading, especially when dealing with password-protected files.*

 ## Error Handling